Jurojin (band)

-Jurojin is a five-piece experimental rock music group from London, England formed in early 2008.
-The band incorporates various influences into its sound, including English folk, progressive rock, Indian classical, and heavy metal.
-Jurojin is notable in its field for counting among its members a classically trained Tabla player.
+Jurojin was a five-piece experimental rock music group from London, England formed in early 2008.
+The band incorporated various influences into its sound, including English folk, progressive rock, Indian classical, and heavy metal.
+Jurojin were notable for counting among its members a classically trained Tabla player.

-The 2010 launch of Jurojin's first mini-album, The Living Measure of Time, has seen the band favoured by critics for balancing musically and rhythmically complex compositions with a distinctly accessible sound.
+The band's only release would be the positively-received mini-album The Living Measure of Time, before lead vocalist James Alper left the group.
+Despite searches for a suitable replacement, Jurojin ultimately failed to find a new voice to front the group and the project gradually fizzled out.

 History

-Jurojin began recording its first songs shortly after its formation in 2008, which would later appear on their first release The Living Measure of Time.
+Jurojin began recording their first songs shortly after its formation in 2008, which would later appear on their first release The Living Measure of Time.

 In late 2009 the band formed their own record label Majestic Elder Recordings and signed an international distribution deal with ADA/Warner which led to an initial release of the album in select territories on 7 June 2010.
-An update posted on their website in late 2010 has set the further release in all territories to 7 March 2011.
+An update posted on their website in late 2010 set the further release in all territories to 7 March 2011.

-The album has received favourable coverage and reviews across most media, with the UK's Kerrang! magazine calling it "one of the most unique albums of 2010", and Rock Sound magazine lauding its "display of maturity far in excess of the band’s apparent experience".
-Multiple tracks off The Living Measure of Time have been played on commercial radio, most notably on BBC Radio 1 in the UK and Triple J in Australia.
+The album received favourable coverage and reviews, with the UK's Kerrang! magazine calling it "one of the most unique albums of 2010", and Rock Sound magazine lauding its "display of maturity far in excess of the band’s apparent experience".
+Multiple tracks from the album received airplay on BBC Radio 1 in the UK and Triple J in Australia.

+In November 2012, Jurojin announced that they were entering the studio to record their second album.
+By the end of the month, all percussion tracks and acoustic guitars had been recorded with progress seemingly on-track for a 2013 release.
+However, by January 2013 the band had stopped posting updates, leaving fans confused until over a year later.